gap48/mammogram-cluster-analysis/README.md

 # Multi-Modal Clustering Framework for Self-Supervised Mammography Analysis with Clinical Metadata Fusion

-This framework implements a novel multi-modal contrastive learning architecture for mammography analysis that integrates image-based self-supervised learning with metadata-driven attention mechanisms.
+The work implements a novel multi-modal contrastive learning architecture for mammography analysis that integrates image-based self-supervised learning with metadata-driven attention mechanisms.
 The approach leverages the SimCLR paradigm with significant extensions for medical imaging applications, establishing a robust representation learning pipeline for mammograms that unifies visual and clinical metadata features.

 The architecture employs a dual-input contrastive learning strategy where each mammogram undergoes distinct augmentations via parameterized transformations (horizontal flips, rotations, scaling variations, and intensity perturbations).
 Simultaneously, categorical clinical metadata (BI-RADS classifications, breast density, pathology labels) is encoded through embedding layers and processed via a multi-head attention mechanism (4 heads, embedding dimension 128) that effectively models inter-feature dependencies.